LEXICON OF BIEARTH

 Hazy IPA

-Not very bitter, thanks to the flavors of dry-hopped hops, often citrusy or exotic, making this beer more fruity than bitter.
+Not very bitter, thanks to the flavours of the hops used in dry hopping, often citrusy or exotic, this beer is more fruity than bitter.

 NEIPA

-Added to this is the use of oats, which give it a recognizable cloudy color and a nice roundness on the palate.
+This is complemented by the use of oats, which give it a distinctive cloudy colour and a lovely roundness on the palate.

 NEIPA is often seen as a hop-laden fruit juice, which generally appeals to everyone.